 Alpha does not come from data.
 Data have no money to give directly.
-In fact people pay money to get data so that is a friction that decreases alpha.
+People pay money to get data so that is a friction that decreases alpha.

 Alpha comes from the pockets of counter-parties willing to lose

-If in a market there are no counter-parties willing to lose, or what is called dumb money, and participants remain highly risk averse and careful with risk management, there is no much alpha to realize.
-The best case scenario is a reasonable risk-adjusted return.
+If in a market no counter-parties are willing to lose, or what is called dumb money, and participants remain highly risk-averse and careful with risk management, there is not much alpha to realize.
+The best-case scenario is a reasonable risk-adjusted return.

 Realizing alpha depends highly on a steady influx of unsophisticated and uninformed market participants that are willing to lose.
 No, this is not the 90s.
 It is not even the 2000s.
 The game has changed, noise traders have been mostly driven out of the market by algos and what remains is a clash between quants.

-No matter how “alternative” the data are and no matter how sophisticated is the machine learning used to extract features from them, if there are no large pockets willing to suffer wealth-transfer there will be no alpha.
+No matter how “alternative” the data are and no matter how sophisticated is the machine learning used to extract features from them, if no large pockets are willing to suffer wealth transfer there will be no alpha.

 The Fed has been a large pocket willing to lose money (virtual money that is.)
-This has benefited buy and hold investors in last 9 years as the beneficiaries of this wealth redistribution.
-Unfortunately, as the number of funds using the same alternative data vendors increases, the game is turning into negative-sum.
+This has benefited buy and hold investors in the last 9 years as the beneficiaries of this wealth redistribution.
+Unfortunately, as the number of funds using the same alternative data vendors increases, the game is turning into a negative sum.

 I will only mention sentiment from social media.
-The sentiment indicators are constructed using sophisticated algorithms but you never know what the major players actually do in relation to what they publish.
+The sentiment indicators are constructed using sophisticated algorithms but you never know what the major players do about what they publish.
 They may be bluffing.
-In finance world, positions often differ from the analysis made public.
+In the finance world, positions often differ from the analysis made public.

-Actually, some if not many of results using alternative data suffer from data-mining bias and even data-snooping bias.
-Worst case is look-ahead bias.
+Some if not many of the results using alternative data suffer from data-mining bias and even data-snooping bias.
+The worst case is look-ahead bias.

 This new buzzword “alternative data” reminds me of the “systematic trading” buzzword invented in the late 1990s by the industry.
 The promise that systematic trading is the solution drove many traders to ruin.
 That was too good to be true.

-Alternative data is just another level of wealth-redistribution, which is what financial markets basically are.
-Some very sophisticated or lucky users may benefit, the majority will lose as it is the norm.
+Alternative data is just another level of wealth redistribution, which is what financial markets are.
+Some very sophisticated or lucky users may benefit, but the majority will lose as it is the norm.